instrumentisto/rust-incubator/README.md

 - 📘 [Rust Book] - An indispensable guide to Rust.
 While it's a must-have starting point, we strongly encourage revisiting it throughout your learning journey.
 <!-- - 🗂️ Awesome List of [Learning Materials on Git][Learning Materials on Git] - Essential resources for mastering Git. -->

+## Credits

+Rustcamp materials were based on the [Rust Incubator](https://github.com/instrumentisto/rust-incubator) program created by the legendary [Kai](https://github.com/tyranron).

 [Step 0]: 0_basics
 [Step 1]: 1_concepts
 [Step 1.1]: 1_concepts/1_1_default_clone_copy